Andrew Corporation: International ventures

-Andrew Corporation held a multitude of international offices and factories, the most prominent of these being located in Canada, Scotland, Australia, and Brazil.
-By 2003, over half of all Andrew Corporation floor space (1,765,000 sq. ft.) was in countries outside of the United States, including China, Scotland, Czech Republic, Brazil, Mexico, Australia, Germany, Canada, Italy, and India.
+By the late 1990s, the company had major operations in China.

+In 2006, the company began base station antenna production in Czech Republic To Serve Europe, Middle East, Africa Region Customers.

+In 1995, the company invested in firms in Brazil.

+By 1983, the company had operations in Austrailia.

 Andrew's Brazilian manufacturing began in 1976 in Sorocaba.
-In Brazil, Andrew's manufacturing plants constructed Andrew’s Decibel Base Station Antenna, which supported the growing needs of customers in South America, Central America, and the Caribbean.
+In Brazil, Andrew's manufacturing plants constructed Andrew’s Decibel Base station Antenna, for sale to customers in South America, Central America, and the Caribbean.

-Andrew Corporation also provided for massive telecommunication strides for Russian infrastructure starting in 1991.
 Through the Russian joint venture (Metrocom), Andrew laid cable in Russian cities, including projects to sustain the Saint Petersburg Metro, ATM links, and phone service.

 In 2007, Andrew Corporation worked to bolster communications infrastructure in the Hong Kong railway.

 Management reconstruction

 With Victor J. Andrew's passing in 1971, Andrew Corporation needed to restructure management in a time of corporate culture uncertainty.
 In the wake of their founder, a Board of Directors was selected of the top company leaders.
 C. Russell Cox, longtime Andrew employee and friend of Victor, was elected to be Chairman of the Board.
 The 1971 Andrew Corporation Board of Directors was composed of Edward J. Andrew, Edith Andrew, Juanita Hord, Robert "Bob" Hord, Peter Gianchini, Robert "Bob" Lamons, and William "Bill" Morgan.

 In 1980, Andrew Corporation stock was available for public trading, marking a shift in the company from private to public.
 With this shift in ownership, there was a subsequent shift in management.
 While Victor J. Andrew was Chairman of the Board, executives and board members were typically promoted internally from other positions in the company.
 In the years after his passing, many new executives and chairmen were hired externally, having never worked at Andrew Corporation, but with experience in the field of telecommunications from other companies.